l7p3x/Nula-Boot/README.md

 ## Overview

-**Nula-Boot** is a modern, minimalist Plymouth theme designed to make your system startup process smooth and visually pleasing.
+**Nula Plymouth Theme** is a modern, minimalist Plymouth theme designed to make your system startup process smooth and visually pleasing.
 Taking inspiration from clean design principles, it emphasizes clarity and simplicity during the boot process.

 It features multi-resolution support, a sleek dark interface, fluid loading animations, and seamless password prompt integration (e.g., for LUKS/disk encryption).